Nonlinear Classical Fields: Clifford algebra

 ${\vec a\vec b=a_n b_k\vec e_n\vec e_v=\vec a\cdot\vec b +i\vec a \times \vec b}$ ${\overrightarrow\nabla(\vec a\vec b)=(\overrightarrow\nabla\vec a)\vec b-\vec a(\overrightarrow\nabla\vec b)+ 2(\vec a\cdot\overrightarrow\nabla)\vec b}$ ${\overrightarrow\nabla R^N\vec e_z=NR^{(N-1)}\vec e_R\vec e_z=NR^{(N-1)} (cos\theta -i sin\theta\vec e_{\varphi}) }$

-In algebra of space-time the coordinate vectors, ${u_n}$, are equal to four dimension Dirac matrices, ${u_n=\gamma_n}$, with following properties
+In algebra of space-time the coordinate vectors, ${u_\mu}$, are equal to four dimension Dirac matrices, ${u_\mu=\gamma_{\mu}}$, with following properties

-The last matrix change sign at inverse of the space as well as time directions, the standard is to denominate the one as ${i \gamma_5}$ matrix.
+The last matrix change sign at inverse of space as well as time directions, standard denomination of this matrix is ${i \gamma_5}$.
 We use almost the denomination of G. Casanova because here are two pseudoscalars which coincide at passing to space algebra.
 Remark, the existence of two pseudoscalars ${i, i_c}$ in the space-time algebra commonly is missing as implicit standard.
-De facto the space and the space-time algebras are the complex varieties.
+In fact the space and the space-time algebras are the complex varieties.
 General element in the space-time algebra is the sum of scalars, pseudoscalars, four vectors, pseudo-four-vectors and bevectors.

 If ${A,B}$ are two four vectors then bevector ${F}$ is external multiplication of the ones